A Record Number of Italian Applicants: What Does it Mean for You?

 Let’s put those figures into perspective.
 Here's a breakdown of the top four represented nationalities:

-• France: 10,939
+- France: 10,939

 The sheer scale of Italian applications dwarfs those of other major EU nations.
 This isn't simply a reflection of Italy’s population size; it highlights a strong desire among Italian graduates to pursue careers within the European institutions.
 But desire alone isn’t enough.

-The Geographical Quota: A Key Consideration
+Geographical Balance: A Key Consideration (Not a Quota)

 Why Italian Candidates Must Aim Higher